-Below these tables follow two graphs showing distribution of paired distances (see figure 19.63) and distribution of read lengths.
+Below these tables follow two graphs showing distribution of paired distances (see figure 19.73) and distribution of read lengths.
 Note that the distance includes both the read sequence and the insert between them as explained in section 19.1.8.

-Figure 19.63: A bar plot showing the distribution of distances between intact pairs.
+Figure 19.73: A bar plot showing the distribution of distances between intact pairs.

-19.6.2 Summary assembly and mapping report
+19.6.2 Summary mapping report

-If you choose to create a report as part of the read mapping or assembly (see sections 19.4.6 and 19.5.5), this report will summarize the results of the assembly process.
-An example of a report is shown in figure 19.64
+If you choose to create a report as part of the read mapping (see section 19.5.5), this report will summarize the results of the mapping process.
+An example of a report is shown in figure 19.74